 Got Heavy Traffic or Very Active Kids?
 Choose Lighter Floors

 Lighter floors serve as a great cover for stains, scratches and dents.
 Such imperfections show more readily on darker floors.
 So, if the floor is going to see heavy traffic or is going to be used in households with active pets and kids, opt for a lighter floor colour.
+We have more information on the best type of flooring for pet owners here.

 However, if you want darker shades and are worried about marks showing up, go for dark floors with great texture and detailing, or hand-scraping and grain effects.
 Such effects hide imperfections beautifully while allowing you to enjoy your favourite shade.